-Our vision is for a new model of second-level school, one that places the student - your child – at its centre.
-We aim to create a vibrant, welcoming school community to which every student feels a real sense of belonging.
-Read our Brochure for Parents to find out more about our schools.
+Ours is a new model of second-level school, one that places the student - your child – at its centre.
+Our schools are vibrant, welcoming school communities, in which every student feels a real sense of belonging.
+To find out more, visit the second-level web page.

 Blueprint for Educate Together Second-level Schools